Applying to work with Moodle for GSOC

 Before submitting your application

-- Enrol on the GSoC 2014 course on our Moodle Developer Courses site.
+- Enter the GSOC course on our Moodle Developer Courses site and introduce yourself in the introductions forum.

 - Take a look at our Projects for new developers.
 Discuss your ideas in the GSOC application forum.

 - Sign up for a Moodle tracker account.